-Maintenance Service Interval Maintenance Procedure
+Maintenance Procedure

-Before each use or daily Check the engine oil level
+Check the engine oil level

 Check the mower blades

 Check the safety interlock system

 Check for loose hardware

 Check for belt obstructions

 Check for fuel and oil leakage

 Clean the engine and exhaust system area

-Clean the grass and debris build-up from the machine and

-cutting deck, including under the deck
+Clean the grass and debris build-up from the machine and cutting deck, including under the deck

-After the first 8 hours Change the engine oil
+Change the engine oil

-After the first 100 hours Torque the wheel lug nuts
+Torque the wheel lug nuts

 Clean the dust and dirt from cylinder and cylinder head fins

 Clean the spark plugs, check and adjust gap if necessary

-Every 40 hours Check the condition of the belts
+Check the condition of the belts

 Check the tire pressures

 Grease the caster wheel bearings

 Grease the deck belt idler arm bearing

-Every 100 hours Change the engine oil
+Change the engine oil

-Every 200 hours Change the engine oil filter
+Change the engine oil filter

-Every 250 hours Replace the primary air cleaner
+Replace the primary air cleaner

 Check the secondary air cleaner - replace if dirty.
 See the

 Engine manual for additional information

-Every 500 hours Torque the wheel lug nuts
+Torque the wheel lug nuts

 Replace the secondary air cleaner.
-See the Engine manual

-for additional information.
+See the Engine manual for additional information.

-Monthly Check the battery charge
+Check the battery charge

-Yearly Grease the front caster pivots
+Grease the front caster pivots

 Grease the brake lever pivots

 Grease the transmission output shaft couplers